 Burton Emerald 2016 - Black/Mu

 Burton Emerald 2016 - 2010 Review by The Good Ride

 The Burton Emerald has been around for a while and has proven its self as a good all mountain boot for many ability levels and riding styles.

-- The Speed Lacing system wraps better around the whole foot and feels better when it comes to support without being stiffer.
+For 2016 the Burton Emerald the Speed Lacing system wraps better around the whole foot and feels better when it comes to supporting without being stiffer.

 Flex: The Emerald has a nice medium women’s flex.
-It’s soft compared to men’s boots but for women it’s more medium.
+It’s soft compared to men’s boots but for women, it’s more medium.
 This allows a nice balance of response and a forgiving ride that isn’t over enthusiastic when it comes to turning.
 That means it’s a little more forgiving than stiffer more responsive boots are.

 Comfort: Every foot is different but Burton makes very comfortable boots that appeases probably the widest varieties of feet.
 Each year it seems that Burton gets better at making your first day in the boot better than it should be.
 Nothing’s perfect on day one but this is about as good as it gets so far.

 Heel Hold: Pretty solid heel hold here but if you are one who has problems with heel lift you might like Burton’s Speed Dial better or a BOA boot.
 We prefer the separate upper/lower adjustability of the Emerald but some might prefer no separate adjustability and more heel hold.
 It’s all personal preference.

 Adjustability: Burton’s Speed lace is outstanding.
 Every year they make it better and the laces are lasting longer and longer before having to replace them.
 Now it’s not uncommon for the laces to last the entire life of the boot.
 It’s a give and takes when it comes to Separate Adjustability vs.Heel hold so it’s up to you to decide what’s more important.